 Computer Science and Programming

 Simulation Specialist: You will develop worlds for virtual testing for industries such as Aerospace, Medical, or even the Army.
 Using interactive 3D visualisations, you will be able to show real-life situations that in reality is not possible.
-Our Computer Games Technology degree will not only provide you with the knowledge and experience to work within the gaming industry, but a range of different industries too.
-Read our blog to find out more about what you can do with a Computer Games degree.

-Software Engineer: a career as a software engineer will involve working in a constantly evolving environment.
+Software Engineer: A career as a software engineer will involve working in a constantly evolving environment.
 With continuous advancements in technology you’ll need to stay up to date.
 Your role will include maintaining, creating and improving systems to meet the needs of the employer.

 Secure Computer Networks

-Forensic Computer analyst: you’ll investigate cybercrime including data breaches, security incidents and other online criminal activities.
+Forensic Computer Analyst: you’ll investigate cybercrime including data breaches, security incidents and other online criminal activities.
 You could work for the police, law enforcement agencies, specialist computer forensics companies or other large companies such as those in finance.
 Watch our online seminars to learn more about ethical hacking and cyber-crime vs digital forensics.

 Systems Analyst: A systems analyst will modify and enhance existing systems and integrate new features to help improve business efficiency.